 Benefits of real estate cash buyers

 - Reduce the time it takes to close your sale.
-Turnaround time for a cash sale typically takes as little as one to two weeks because you bypass the most time-consuming steps of a buyer getting a mortgage and appraisal.
+Turnaround time for a cash sale typically takes as little as two weeks because you bypass the most time-consuming steps of a buyer getting a mortgage and appraisal.

 - Save money on repairs and commission.
 Investors making a cash offer are more likely to purchase a house as-is, so you can cut costs for renovations, staging, and curb appeal projects.
 When you add in agent commissions, you could save an average of $31,000 in selling costs, according to HomeLight data.